Updated

 Google Gemini Review 2026: Is It Worth Switching From ChatGPT?

-Google Gemini has quietly become one of the most capable AI assistants available — and with the launch of Gemini 3 Pro and a rebranded subscription lineup, it’s making a serious case against ChatGPT and Claude.
+Google Gemini has quietly become one of the most capable AI assistants available — and with the launch of Gemini 3 and a rebranded subscription lineup, it’s making a serious case against ChatGPT and Claude.
 But is it actually worth your money, or is Google just catching up?

 What Is Google Gemini?